-Coal will be extracted using open-cut mining method from eight seams of the Wittingham Coal Measures including Warkworth upper seam, Mount Arthur, Piercefield, Vaux, Broonie, Bayswater, Wynn and Edderton.
+The mining operations at Mount Pleasant mine utilises open-cut mining method from eight seams of the Wittingham Coal Measures, including Warkworth upper seam, Mount Arthur, Piercefield, Vaux, Broonie, Bayswater, Wynn and Edderton.

-Mining will be initially focused on the north-western (North pit) and southern (South pit) areas containing the upper and middle seams.
-Mining activities will commence at a small pit in the Warkworth seam located next to the coal preparation facilities until the permanent mine infrastructure is built.
+The mining operations initially focused on the north-western (North pit) and southern (South pit) areas containing the upper and middle seams.
+The mining operation was performed at a small pit in the Warkworth seam located next to the coal preparation facilities until the permanent mine infrastructure was built.

-The overlying rock will be fragmented using blasting method and excavated using a dragline consisting of electric shovels, hydraulic excavators, and front-end loaders.
-Coal will be transferred and washed at a portable modular plant until the main washery is constructed.
+The overlying rock is fragmented using blasting method and excavated using a dragline comprising electric shovels, hydraulic excavators, and front-end loaders.
+Coal is transferred and washed at a portable modular plant until the main washery is constructed.

-After the completion of coal handling and preparation facilities, mining will simultaneously commence at the South pit and the Piercefield pit.
+Upon the completion of coal handling and preparation facilities, mining commenced simultaneously at the South pit and the Piercefield pit.

-Run-of-mine (ROM) coal will be transferred to the coal handling and preparation plant (CHPP) through a hopper.
-A combination of density separation and fines flocculation process will be used to process the ROM coal.
+ROM coal is transferred to the coal handling and preparation plant (CHPP) through a hopper.
+The ROM coal is processed using a combination of density separation and fines flocculation processes.

-Coarse reject attained from the washing process will be moved to emplacements, while fine rejects will be moved out and transported to the fines emplacement area located west of the site.
-Refined coal will be stockpiled in the infrastructure area and carried to the rail loop.
+Coarse reject attained from the washing process is moved to emplacements while fine rejects are moved out and transported to the fines emplacement area located west of the site.
+Refined coal is stockpiled in the infrastructure area and carried to the rail loop.

-A rail loading facility with a rail loop extending from Muswellbrook to Ulan Rail line is planned to be constructed.
-The rail loop will be capable of handling two 9,000t capacity trains.
+A rail loading facility with a rail loop extending from Muswellbrook to Ulan Rail line will be constructed.
+The rail loop will be capable of handling two 9,000t-capacity trains.

 The mine will receive water from mine pit inflows and make-up water from the Hunter River, which will be predominantly used in the CHPP for suppression of dust and other ancillary uses.

-Other infrastructure at the mine will include a maintenance workshop, coal stockpiles area and an administration building.
+Other infrastructure at the mine includes a maintenance workshop, coal stockpiles area and an administration building.